 ||N/A - Even once CMS assigns a weight to this category, physicians will not have to report this data.

-Use the IRIS Registry to meet the reporting requirements for the quality category.
+Use the IRIS Registry to meet the reporting requirements for the quality category using the EHR-integration option OR the IRIS Registry web portal (cannot combine both for quality).

 - CMS offers bonus points for 1) reporting on more than one outcomes or high priority measures and 2) for electronically submitting quality measures.